mongodb/libmongocrypt/doc/releasing.md

       --unmanaged \
       --remote-repo-url=https://github.com/mongodb/libmongocrypt.git
      ```
+     Snyk reference targets for older release branches may be removed if no further releases are expected on the branch.
 - Make a PR to apply the "Update CHANGELOG.md for x.y.z" commit to the `master` branch.
 - Update the release on the [Jira releases page](https://jira.mongodb.org/projects/MONGOCRYPT/versions).
 - Record the release on [C/C++ Release Info](https://docs.google.com/spreadsheets/d/1yHfGmDnbA5-Qt8FX4tKWC5xk9AhzYZx1SKF4AD36ecY/edit?usp=sharing).
 This is done to meet SSDLC reporting requirements.